Dianne ‘Diana’ Marie (Smith) McCullough

 Dianne “Diana” Marie (Smith) McCullough, of Bath, died Sunday, Feb.
 14, 2021 at Sussman House, Rockport.

-She loved animals and was a member of the ASPCA.
-Above everything else, she loved her family, children, grandchildren and great-grandchildren.
-She enjoyed gardening, bird watching, wind chimes, reading, and music.
+She loved animals and was a member of the American Society for the Prevention of Cruelty to Animals.
+Above everything else, she loved her family, children, grandchildren, and great-grandchildren.
+She enjoyed gardening, bird-watching, wind chimes, reading, and music.

-Prior to working at Shaw’s, Bath for over 20 years, she had been employed at Stinson’s Fish Cannery.
+Prior to working at Shaw’s in Bath for over 20 years, she had been employed at Stinson’s Fish Cannery.
 She had been of service to the American Legion Auxiliary, Post 21, Bath.

 She was predeceased by a son, Danny Smith; two sisters, Joyce Smith and Susie Milliken; and a son-in-law, Horace G. French III.